t8nker/Discord-role-channel-spammer/README.md

 You can find your token here --->   https://discordapp.com/developers/applications/me.

-prefix is '-'
+prefix is '!'
+#Commands

-'-c'           makes 250 text channels
+#-c          - Makes 250 text channels

-'-r'           makes 250 roles
+#-r          - Makes 250 roles

 Just in case you did it in the wrong server because u were fucking around. i added commands to clean the mess. copy and paste 'help.txt' into 'index.js'

-'-rc'           clears created channels
+#-rc         - Clears created channels

-'-rr'            clears created roles
+#-rr         - Clears created roles